Employee conflict in the workplace is part and parcel of work life. Pick up these three conflict resolution skills to thrive at work!

 “Manage your expectations” is a phrase you’ve probably heard many times in various situations ranging from the home to the workplace.
-It is nevertheless an excellent way to avoid conflict and to prevent negative thoughts from spiralling out of control.
-Here’s how you can put this oft-heard concept into action.
+It is nevertheless an excellent way to avoid conflict and to prevent negative thoughts from spiralling out of control and affecting your mental well-being.
+Here’s how you can put this often heard concept into action.

-One of the main causes of conflict often stems from a mismatch of expectations between colleagues.
-If you receive an instruction that sounds unfair to you, it’s best to seek clarification first before taking any further steps.
+One of the main causes of workplace conflict often stems from a mismatch of expectations between colleagues.
+If you receive an instruction that sounds unfair to you, it is best to seek clarification first before taking any further steps.

 One of the tenets of Cognitive Behavioural Therapy tells us that how we think affects how we respond to situations.
-Recognising this, it’s good to reflect on whether your expectations of others might be realistic.
-Adjust your expectations if what you want lies out of your or other people’s control.
+Recognising this, it is good to reflect on whether your expectations of others might be realistic.
+Assess and adjust your expectations if what you want lies out of your or other people’s control.

-When you realise that there are things out of your control, it’s up to you to decide how you’re going to react next.
-You can choose to wallow in disappointment, or take control of your life and start making positive plans to move forward.
+When you realise that there are things out of your control, it is up to you to decide how you’re going to react next.
+You can choose to wallow in disappointment, or take control of your life and start making positive plans to move forward and stay positive at work.

-It’s easy to fall into the trap of expecting that things will always happen the way you want them to.
-Unfortunately, things hardly happen this way, and you are left feeling disappointed and filled with negative thoughts and emotions.
-Being aware of which thinking traps you are susceptible to will help you to catch hold of yourself before it’s too late.
+It is easy to fall into the trap of expecting that things will always happen the way you want them to.
+Unfortunately, things hardly happen this way, and you are left feeling disappointed and filled with negative thoughts and emotions that can take a toll on your mental health.
+Below are some examples of thinking traps you may be susceptible to.
+Try to identify if you fall into these thinking traps.

 Are you likely to discount the positive or negative elements of a situation by minimising your accomplishments or downplaying the risks of a situation?
 For example: “We may have clinched the deal, but the team would have done it without me anyway,” or “I’m not going to put on the seatbelt.
 Seriously, what are the chances of an accident happening?”